In California, parents can be held liable for damages caused by their children under the age 18 in four general circumstances:

 Civil Code 1714.1 is one such statute.
 It makes parents indirectly liable under certain circumstances for the willful acts of their children.
 The question of whether an act is “willful” is not whether the child intends a particular result, but whether the child has the mental capacity to intend the act that led to the result.

-The result may have been different if Jenny was a little older and had purposely disengaged the brake because she was angry at her mother and wanted to get her attention.
-In such a case the parents could be liable – even if Jenny hadn’t meant to hurt anyone.
+If Jenny was a little older and purposely disengaged the brake, the parents could be liable.
 The question for a jury would be whether Jenny disengaged the brake on purpose with the understanding that doing so could injure someone.

 Under Civil Code 1714.1 the parent or guardian having custody and control of the child becomes jointly and severally liable with the child for such damages.